RPiOVN/rpibroker/SPECIFICATION.md

 This connection will allow a server to add devices to its marketplace that are managed by these third-party servers.
 By creating a federation of marketplaces, the overall network has no single point of failure.

 ![Federated network of servers](images/federated-diagram.jpg?raw=true "Federated network of servers")

+# Client Server Handshaking
+Below are a series of steps specifiying how the Server and Client (Raspberry Pi or other IoT device) will initiate a connection to allow the global internet connections to the Client behind any arbitrary firewalls and network devices.

+1. The Renter logs into their account the Server to register the Client device.
+They recieve a Hash the Client uses to identify itself to the server.

+2. The Renter copies the Hash into a .json file on the Client and starts the Client software.

+3. The Client software makes an API call to the Server.
+It passes in the Hash and the Server responds with a computer-generated username, password, and three port numbers.
+These three port numbers will be used for SSH, HTTP, and HTTPS connections.
+The client creates three reverse SSH connects forwarding Client ports 22, 80, and 443 to the three assigned ports on the Server.

+4. At the same time, the server creates a minimal Ubuntu Docker image with three ports linked to the Server's host system and a username and password corresponding to the ones given to the Client.

+5. The Server updates it's Nginx configuration file to create a new subdomain with ports 22, 80, and 443 forwarded to the assigned ports.

+It is not possible to make a reverse SSH call without giving the Client shell access to the Server.
+By restricting the connection to a minimal Ubuntu Docker image, the server can be better protected against malicious users.